-This article in the form of an F.A.Q. explains migrate to the New Facebook Messaging Policies with ManyChat by applying appropriate Content types (or Message tags as Facebook calls them) to the content sent to your subscribers over the Facebook Messenger.
+This article in the form of an F.A.Q. explains the migration to the New Facebook Messaging Policies with ManyChat by applying appropriate Content types (or Message Tags as Facebook calls them) to the content sent to your contacts over the Facebook Messenger.

 New Facebook Messaging Policies came into effect on March 4, 2020.
 If you built Flows before that date and you're still using those Flows, you need to specify the Content type or switch to SMS/Email wherever the content doesn't fit any type to avoid any interruptions in your bot's functioning.

-Messages without the specified type will not be delivered to subscribers who interacted with your bot over 24 hours ago after March 4, 2020.
+Messages without the specified type will not be delivered to contacts who interacted with your bot over 24 hours ago after March 4, 2020.

 This article will be updated on a regular basis as we will be receiving more questions from you.
 Questions can be addressed to our Support Team.

 Please note: Facebook Message Tags and One-Time Notifications (OTN) are ManyChat Pro features.

 Q: What is this 'Content type' feature about?
 How is it related to Facebook’s Messaging Policy?

 A: Content type is a ManyChat feature that allows you to label your Messenger content with a specific category that best describes it's purpose while building your Flow or Broadcast.
 In its official documentation Facebook refers to those categories as "Message Tags".
 If you have never heard of it, it’s time to get familiar with one of the recent Facebook announcements regarding the platform messaging policies.

 Long story short: as a user of the Messenger Platform, you were always required to specify a tag that fits your case of non-promotional message in order to reach contacts of yours whose last interaction with your bot was more than 24 hours ago.